Birmingham Moor Street railway station: Restoration

-The original station was not demolished but was mothballed and allowed to deteriorate.
+The original station was not demolished, but was mothballed and allowed to deteriorate.
 By the late 1990s, the former platforms were overgrown and dilapidated, and cracks in the wall were visible from the road side, including some caused by the impact of a runaway bus.
-In March 1988 the "Moor Street Station Historical Society" was formed to "Save Our Station".
-Dr Bernard Juby, a medical practitioner from nearby Yardley, became its Chairman and immediately set about campaigning for the station and its warehousing to be listed.
-Large teams of volunteers met each week-end to clean and preserve the various buildings.
-The existing artefacts were carefully renovated and stored and were subsequently re-used when the station reopened to the public.
-As a result of their efforts the old station became Grade II listed in 1998.
-The inspector from English Heritage had visited the site in 1988 and agreed that both station and warehouses should be Listed, but it took a further 10 years and (with the help of Councillors Sir Stan Yapp and Fred Chapman) a 14,500+ signature petition to Birmingham City Council before the Secretary of State signed it off.
+In March 1988, the Moor Street Station Historical Society was formed to "Save Our Station".
+Dr Bernard Juby, a medical practitioner from nearby Yardley, became its chairman and immediately set about campaigning for the station and its warehousing to be listed.
+Large teams of volunteers met each weekend to clean and preserve the various buildings.
+The existing artefacts were carefully renovated and stored; they were subsequently reused when the station reopened to the public.

+As a result of their efforts, the old station became Grade II listed in 1998.
+The inspector from English Heritage had visited the site in 1988 and agreed that both station and warehouses should be listed; however, it took a further ten years and (with the help of councillors Sir Stan Yapp and Fred Chapman) a 14,500+ signature petition to Birmingham City Council before the Secretary of State signed it off.